 Generally, you may either place your new soundbar on your entertainment unit or mount it on the wall.
 If you prefer portability, maybe you would want to move the speakers around the house and use it wherever.
 If you want to buy wireless rear speakers, consider the placement of those as well.

-Before you make a final decision and buy a new soundbar, think about its size and location.
+Before you make a final decision and buy a new soundbar package, think about its size and location.
 A small and compact soundbar is great if you have limited space.
-After all, not every room offers enough space for a sub or rear speakers.
+After all, not every room site offers a large space for a sub or rear speakers.
+The front drivers may be enough if you can do with DTS.

-On the other hand, models like the Yamaha YAS-209 and the Sonos Arc have one HDMI input.
+On the other hand, soundbar models like the Yamaha YAS-209 and the Sonos Arc have one HDMI input.
 If you want to connect multiple components to your TV’s ports, you may get three HDMI inputs in a single bar.
-And if you’re buying for a 4k TV, remember to pick a sound bar with HDMI arc.
+And if you’re buying for a 4k TV like Roku, remember to pick a sound bar with HDMI arc – optical won’t do the job.

 The subwoofer is where the bass power comes from.
-While some soundbars have a built-in sub to make the bass sound punchier, the best soundbars, like the YAS-209, can be paired with a dedicated subwoofer.
-This gives a fuller and deeper lows for the best multi-room audio performance in any type of media.
+While some soundbars have a built-in sub aligned with the front drivers to make the bass sound punchier, the best soundbars, like the YAS-209, can be paired with a dedicated subwoofer.
+Compared to built-in speakers, this gives a fuller and deeper lows for the best multi-room audio performance in any type of media.

 Even now, remotes remain a convenient part of gadgets, not just TVs.
 Being able to control and optimize the speaker settings with a simple remote or a compatible app saves you a lot of trouble.
-Plus, it does add comfort to using the sound bar.
+Plus, it’s a way to add comfort to using the sound bar.

 This is a nifty function for those who still can’t be without that extra something in their new device.
 Some new soundbars support virtual assistants like Amazon Alexa and Google Assistant.